corl-team/xland-minigrid/CONTRIBUTING.md

 Be sure to run and fix all issues from the `pre-commit run --all-files` before the push!
 If you want to see possible problems before pre-commit, you can run `ruff check --diff .` and `ruff format --check` to see exact linter and formatter suggestions and possible fixes.
+Similarly, run `pyright src/xminigrid` to see possible problems with type hints.

 # License